 Sarah Cook, a senior China analyst at U.S. human rights advocacy group Freedom House, expressed concern that DNA collection programs were the latest example of the Chinese regime “mapping out society for the purpose of controlling it,” she said.

-Cook also said the sensitive data could potentially be misused, as the Chinese regime rejects the rule of law.
+Cook also said the sensitive data could potentially be misused, as the Chinese regime disregards the rule of law.

 Due to “the various ways that crimes are solved in China,” such as “confessions concerted through torture,” it would be “hard to give real credence to the idea that this is what Chinese police are trying to do to be able to solve crimes,” she said.